Lightning-AI/pytorch-lightning/docs/source/levels/advanced_level_15.rst

 .. displayitem::
    :header: 2: Use YAML for production
-   :description: Use the Lightning CLI with YAMLs for production environments
+   :description: Use the Lightning CLI with YAMLs for production environments.
    :col_css: col-md-6
    :button_link: ../lightning_cli/lightning_cli_advanced_2.html
    :height: 150